 How can parents support learning if they don’t speak English fluently?

 Language support is essential.
 Look for translated materials or bilingual staff at school events.
-Tech tools like translation apps or multilingual volunteer peers can also help families participate easily.
+Translation apps and multilingual volunteer peers can help families participate fully.

 What if parents work multiple jobs or have irregular schedules?

-Flexible engagement options—like asynchronous check-ins, short video updates, or virtual mini-sessions—make a difference.
-Even small, consistent gestures—like a 10-minute check-in or reviewing a project photo—can build connection.
+Flexible engagement options—like asynchronous check-ins, brief video updates, or virtual mini-sessions—make participation realistic.
+Small, consistent gestures like reviewing a project photo or a 10-minute call can maintain meaningful connection.

 Is every parent expected to help with schoolwork?

-No. Engagement looks different for each family.
-Some families can offer moral support, others skills, and some occasional involvement.
-Clearly defined, varied roles let parents contribute meaningfully without pressure.
+No. Engagement varies by family.
+Some offer moral support, others contribute specific skills, and some provide occasional involvement.
+Clearly defined, diverse roles let families contribute without pressure.

 Can parent involvement improve not just grades, but emotional resilience?